 According to John Warner, if the future is in green chemistry, wouldn’t it be beneficial for this education to already become part of the curriculum when becoming a chemist?
 John Warner is an optimistic scientist who thinks that idea is a no-brainer.
 His research center, the Warner Babcock Laboratory, is an example of the possibility of making a living off of green chemistry.
 This is one of the impediments to entering–some people just don’t think there is money in it to support a family.
 But now is the most exciting time to be part of green chemistry.

 As consumers are directing brands to think differently, John Warner is consulting for tons of major players.
 He also thinks he can change this generation of science through teaching children to recognize the importance of green chemistry.
 His wife started a nonprofit called Beyond Benign to improve access to green chemistry for children in school and at home.
 This resource has classroom curriculums for teachers and homeschoolers.
-Let’s hope this next generation finds a better way to work with Mother Nature.
+Let’s hope this next generation finds a better way to work with Mother Nature and limit children exposed to BPA.
 And as John Warner keeps working in his lab on hundreds of solutions, let’s hope his next one chips away at antiquated hormone-disrupting chemicals we are exposed to today.

 Tips for Avoiding Bisphenols Every Day

 Avoiding bisphenols can be complicated but very worth the effort when you are pregnant or have young children at home.
 Bisphenols can be found in three basic areas: thermal receipt paper, plastic food & beverage containers, & canned food lining.
 Here’s the trifecta of how to avoid the Bisphenols.